mathiramilo/fit-teammate/README.md

 # Fit-Teammate
-Fitteamate is a web application dedicated to fitness where the user enters their data and calculates their BMI (Body Mass Index), gives advice or tips on diet and exercise and also builds a personalized routine for you.
+Fitteamate is a web application made with Vanilla JS dedicated to fitness where the user enters their data and calculates their BMI (Body Mass Index), gives advice or tips on diet and exercise and also builds a personalized routine for you.
 On the other hand, it has an Ecommerce where you can find a wide variety of products for fitness.
 ## Information
 Final Project of Coderhouse JavaScript Course
 * Developed by: Mathias Ramilo